Education and Outreach

 Non-Point Source Pollution Model

 A program can be scheduled to present the Non-Point Source Pollution model where children learn about watersheds, where water goes, and how what we do to the land affects our water quality.
 The program usually lasts around 20-30 minutes.
-To schedule this program contact Rick Mickowski.

 Urban Agriculture Workshops